Ellie G. Shuler Jr.: Biography

 Upon returning to the United States in March 1969, General Shuler was assigned to Headquarters 2nd Air Force, Barksdale Air Force Base, as an industrial engineer and subsequently served as deputy chief of the Engineering Management Division.
 The general completed the Base Civil Engineer Course at Wright-Patterson Air Force Base, Ohio, as a distinguished graduate in November 1969.
 He completed the Central Flight Instructor Course at Castle Air Force Base, Calif., in April 1970, and assumed additional duties as a T-39 instructor pilot with the 2nd Bombardment Wing standardization board.
 He ended his tour of duty at Barksdale in July 1971 as the assistant deputy chief of staff for civil engineering.

 General Shuler graduated from the Command and Staff Course of the Naval War College in June 1972 and was assigned as assistant executive officer to the commander in chief, U.S. Air Forces in Europe, Linsey Air Station, West Germany.
 He moved with the headquarters to Ramstein Air Base, West Germany, in 1973.

 From July 1973 to July 1975 he served as base civil engineer and commander with the 86th Civil Engineering Squadron at Ramstein.
 The general completed the National War College in June 1976 and then was assigned to Offutt Air Force Base, Neb., where he served as director of operations, 3902nd Air Base Wing, and as commander of the 3902nd Operations Squadron.

 In November 1976 General Shuler transferred to Headquarters Strategic Air Command at Offutt and served as director of programs, Office of the Deputy Chief of Staff for Engineering and Services.
 He was selected to be the executive to the SAC commander in chief in July 1977.
 In April 1979 he transferred to the 19th Bombardment Wing, Robins Air Force Base, Ga., as vice commander and in January 1980 assumed command of the wing.
 In July 1980 he was assigned as commander, 42nd Bombardment Wing, Loring Air Force Base, Maine.
 General Shuler served as commander of 4th Air Division, F.E.
 Warren Air Force Base, Wyo., from September 1981 until July 1984, when he became commander of 3rd Air Division, Andersen Air Force Base, Guam.
 In July 1986 he returned to Headquarters Strategic Air Command as assistant deputy chief of staff for operations and in December 1986 became deputy chief of staff for operations.
 He assumed his last command in March 1988.
 Shuler retired on 1 June 1991.

+Shuler died in Sumter, South Carolina, on October 18, 2024, at the age of 87.

 Awards and honors

 The general is a command pilot with more than 7,500 flying hours, including 209 combat hours accrued during the Vietnam War.
-General Shuler is a member of Tau Beta Pi, a national engineering honor society.
+General Shuler was a member of Tau Beta Pi, a national engineering honor society.
 He was promoted to lieutenant general March 23, 1988, with same date of rank.

 On October 10, 2014, at the 8th Air Force Historical Society Annual Reunion in Nashville, Tennessee, the "Southern Ontario Wing" was renamed "Lt.
 Gen. "Buck" Shuler Jr. Chapter".